246overclocked/dodgeball/README.md

   1. First make sure you have no Ant Build configurations already set (you can check by going to Run > External Tools > External Tools Configurations... and looking on the left of the window that pops up) and deleting any ones that have already been set.

   1. Go to File > Import... > select Launch Configurations under Run/Debug > check off the 'dodgeball' directory on the left (you should see two configuration files checked off on the right) > Finish.
+  **Note:** you may notice that running `git status` after this step reveals that the two configuration files you just imported were deleted - this is completely normal, but be sure to run `git stash` in order to restore these files.

   1. Right-click on the build.xml file in the dodgeball directory in the package explorer, select Run As > 1 Ant Build (the first option on the list).

-  1. You should now see two Ant Build configurations on the left of the window that pops up: 'dodgeball_build.xml' (this one tests and deploys the code to the RoboRio) and 'dodgeball_test.xml' (this one just runs all the tests) - select one of them and click 'Run' at the bottom of the window.
+  1. You should now see two Ant Build configurations on the left of the window that pops up: 'dodgeball_build.xml' (this one deploys the code to the RoboRIO) and 'dodgeball_test.xml' (this one just runs all the tests) - select one of them and click 'Run' at the bottom of the window.
 You will see the output of the Ant Build in the Eclipse output console.

   1. You can select configurations you've run previously by clicking on the drop-down list next to the deploy button with a red tool chest under it (located just to the right of the usual deploy button) or going back the the 'External Tools Configurations' menu mentioned above.